Jessz5/MTA_Ridership_Analysis/README.md

 9. Aqueduct Racetrack (A)
 10. Beach 44 St (A)

-These stations are located in less densely populated areas or serve niche transportation needs.
+These stations are located in less densely populated areas.

 ### 9. Ridership Around Christmas and New Year's Eve
 ```sql